frenck/spook/documentation/actions.md

 ## Integration: Disable polling for updates

-This action can be used to disable polling for updates on an integration configuration entry (those you see on your integrations dashboard). _#stopit_
+This action can be used to disable polling for updates on an integration entry (those you see on your integrations dashboard). _#stopit_

 `homeassistant.disable_polling`, [Try this action](https://my.home-assistant.io/redirect/developer_call_service/?service=homeassistant.disable_polling), [documentation](integrations#disable-polling-for-updates) 📚

 ## Integration: Enable polling for updates

-This action can be used to enable polling for updates on an integration configuration entry (those you see on your integrations dashboard).
+This action can be used to enable polling for updates on an integration entry (those you see on your integrations dashboard).
 This service does the reverse of [](#integration-disable-polling-for-updates) _#poking_

 `homeassistant.enable_polling`, [Try this action](https://my.home-assistant.io/redirect/developer_call_service/?service=homeassistant.enable_polling), [documentation](integrations#enable-polling-for-updates) 📚